python/cpython/Doc/extending/extending.rst

 arguments.
 Each item of the tuple corresponds to an argument in the call's argument list.
 The arguments are Python objects --- in order to do anything with them in our C function we have to convert them to C values.
-The function :cfunc:`PyArg_ParseTuple` in the Python API checks the argument types and converts them to C values.
+The function :c:func:`PyArg_ParseTuple` in the Python API checks the argument types and converts them to C values.
 It uses a template string to determine the required types of the arguments as well as the types of the C variables into which to store the converted values.
 More about this later.

-:cfunc:`PyArg_ParseTuple` returns true (nonzero) if all arguments have the right type and its components have been stored in the variables whose addresses are passed.
+:c:func:`PyArg_ParseTuple` returns true (nonzero) if all arguments have the right type and its components have been stored in the variables whose addresses are passed.
 It returns false (zero) if an invalid argument list was passed.
 In the latter case it also raises an appropriate exception so the calling function can